nisargUpadhyay24/KickStarter-Campaign/KickStarter-Campaign-Analysis/README.md

 The data set is retrieved from [Kaggle](https://www.kaggle.com/) for exlration/practice purposes.

 Here, we are looking at a huge dataset regarding the different kickstarter campaigns held on [Kickstarter](https://www.kickstarter.com/) between the year 2009 and 2018.
-The dataset contains more than 378,000 rowns in it.
+The dataset contains more than 378,000 rows in it.

 The dataset contains the following fields:
 - **ID**: unique campaign ID